-At Rick Steele's Gulf Auto Service we value the safety of our customers above all else.
+At Steele's Gulf Auto Repair we value the safety of our customers above all else.
 We want to ensure that you get to where you're going every time with a reliable and safe vehicle.
-A major problem area for the cars and trucks that come into Rick Steele's Gulf Auto Service, are tires.
+A major problem area for the cars and trucks that come into Steele's Gulf Auto Repair, are tires.
 Your tires are your connection to the road, and without them doing their job properly, all the handling development and safety testing that went into your car may not keep you safe.
 Here is some basic information on your tires and how to know when the time has come for replacements.

 Why are old or bad tires dangerous?

 As stated above, your tires are an extremely important component of your car or truck.
 If you've ever been out of control in a vehicle, you'll know how scary being a powerless passenger inside a two ton metal box can be.
 Driving on tires that are too old, improperly inflated, out of balance, or not suited to weather conditions can spell disaster for your safe journey.
 Your tires were designed with a very specific task in mind.
 Using them improperly can have sudden and catastrophic consequences.